karl-zylinski/odin-c-bindgen/README.md

 // Add in a default value to a procedure parameter.
 Use `Proc_Name.parameter_name` as key and
-// write the plain-text Odin value as value. procedure_parameter_defaults = {
+// write the plain-text Odin value as value.
+//
+// You can also add defaults for proc parameters within structs.
+In that case you do:
+// `Struct_Name.proc_field.parameter_name` -- This does not currently support nested structs. procedure_parameter_defaults = {
 	// "DrawTexturePro.tint" = "RED"
+	// "Some_Struct.a_field_that_is_a_proc.some_parameter" = "5"
 }

 // Put the names of declarations in here to remove them.